 1. Exit-intent overlays

-One of the most reliable ways to prevent shopping cart abandonment is exit intent technology.
-This sophisticated technology identifies when a visitor is showcasing exit behavior and serves a strategically timed overlay with a message that encourages them to stay.
+One of the most reliable ways to prevent shopping cart abandonment is in response to exit intent.
+This sophisticated cart abandonment technology identifies when a visitor is showcasing exit behavior and serves a strategically timed overlay with a message that encourages them to stay.

 For example, if a customer who has already reached the checkout page exhibits exit intent because the shipping costs are too high, a timely message offering free shipping for purchases over a certain amount might not only save the purchase, but also increase the average order value.